adamrudolf-becube/software-testing-basics/README.md

 #### Unit testing frameworks

 There are either built in or 3rd party frameworks for practically all languages, such as Jtest for Java, unittest for Python.
-C++ has limited built in functionalities to help unit testing, but there is an open source 3rd party framework provided by Google, called Google Test[5].
+C++ has limited built in functionalities to help unit testing, but there is an open source 3rd party framework provided by Google, called [Google Test](https://github.com/google/googletest).
 PHP uses PHPUnit.
 Golang has a builtin unit testing framework which can be extended by libraries to be more useful.

 These frameworks help to write tests easier, also automatically identify and group unit test, run them and evaluate their result and give feedback.
 In some less advanced frameworks you have a separate file where you list all your tests.
 But with some frameworks you don't need to do that.
 If you use the correct folder structure and naming conventions (e.g. prefixing your test functions with `test_`) the framework will find all of them in your project automatically.
 This is called automatic test discovery.